 Before you can join and be accepted as a member, we need to get to know you and that takes time.
 We recommend you attend events and meet our members.
 If you decide to become a member, you need to express interest and you will also need to be sponsored and recommended by two members in good standing who will sign your membership application.
 After three months, you will be invited to join at the next Quarterly members meeting.
 You are invited to attend and participate in any Club activities during those three months as a guest.
 Your application is then submitted for consideration and approval by the Los Angeles branch executive board.
 Once your application has been approved by the Board, you will be notified.

-To request a complete information package and membership application, please complete this Membership Information Form located here and mail it or fax it to us.
+To request a complete information package and membership application, please complete a Membership Information Form available at our events and mail it or fax it to us.

 Organization – Nature Friends is organized as a non-profit corporation.
 In the USA, it consists of branches in San Francisco, Oakland, Heidelman (near Lake Tahoe), and our branch in Los Angeles (Sierra Madre).
 We are affiliated with the International Nature Friends (The Friends of Nature) organization which operates more than 1000 houses and lodges all over the world, mostly in Europe.
 Each country has a separate, independent organization.
 All of these locations have facilities that usually include meeting rooms, sleeping accommodations, kitchens, etc, but their size varies and each is unique and independently managed.
 As a member, you can usually visit and stay at most of them, at a reduced member rate which varies widely.